Introduction: K/\STEROID Game for Mini/Micro/Nano Drones

 Please follow the previous advices when you use the Lipo battery.

-Using some foam board, later I made a cover that hides all the electronics.
+Later, using some foam board, I made a cover that hides all the electronics.

 Step 8: Removable Hoops, Avocado Packaging and the Projector